shamikh-mill/linux-notes/README.md

 Vim - i or o to get into insertion mode, arrow keys for navigation Use escape to get into command mode
 :q! to quit without saving

+tar files- way of compressing individual files into one

+ls 1>filelist.txt
+Writes stdout to a file instead of displaying on screen

+> is redirect